christabone/christabone.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Christopher J. Tabone is a Senior Programmer Analyst at FlyBase.org and Alliancegenome.org, focusing on genomics database development.
-His research interests span molecular biology, bioinformatics, and computational biology.
-He is actively involved in enhancing, maintaining, and integrating comprehensive databases for genetic and genomic research, particularly in the context of Drosophila melanogaster and other model organisms.
+Hi!
+I'm Chris.
+I'm a Senior Programmer Analyst at FlyBase.org and Alliancegenome.org.
+My role involves the development and integration of genomics databases, with a focus on Drosophila and other model organisms.
+My past research experience includes a variety of subjects -- behavioral neuroscience, cellular & molecular biology, and computational biology.
+Outside of my professional life, I'm passionate about nature, conservation, and whatever tech gadget happens to land on my desk.
+Thanks for stopping by!
 {style="text-align: justify;"}